gengshenghong/snap-interpreter/README.md

 $ node snap.js project.xml
 ```

-If your project is a plain Snap_! _one, add a _--plain-snap_ parameter:
+If your project is a plain Snap one, add a _--plain-snap_ parameter:

 ```
 $ node snap.js project.xml --plain-snap
 ```

 For now, the only output comes from say, think and ask blocks, but it's easily doable to add a way to live-stream the contents of the stage.

-The code in this hack is a bit dirty.
-Hacks are ugly, and that's what makes them fun!

 ## Third party NodeJS packages:
 * [node-canvas](https://github.com/Automattic/node-canvas)